gbengataylor/memcached-operator/README.md

 ansible-galaxy install dymurray.memcached_operator_role
 ```

-The task in this role has the k8s definition of the Deployment.
+The task in this role has the k8s definition of the memcache Deployment.
 The watches.yaml file needs to be updated to watch this role

 ## create CRD